 Now: I have to admit I’m at a loss to see how that justified allowing apostates to regain leadership positions in the church.

-While no doubt many of us would agree that it isn’t the moral excellence of the officiating minister that determines the value of communion & baptism, what surely some of our listeners will find difficult is the idea that a special grace is communicated BY a priest, through these rituals.
+While no doubt many of us would agree that it isn’t the moral excellence of the officiating minister that determines the value of communion and baptism, what surely some of our listeners will find difficult is the idea that a special grace is communicated BY a priest, through these rituals.

 You see, this brings us right up to a much later controversy that will surface during the Reformation.
-Do the sacraments convey grace or are they meant to be memorials that point to an historical event we renew our faith by?
+Do the sacraments convey grace or are they meant to be memorials that point to a historical event we renew our faith by?
 Notice I did NOT say, they are MERELY memorials, for that goes too far and misrepresents the position of the radical Reformers, But that is a subject for a much later episode.

 Augustine’s argument at this point laid the foundation for the Roman Catholic Church’s doctrine that an ordained priest becomes the channel of grace to church members.
-Next stop on that train is Sacramentalism & Sacerdotalism.
+Next stop on that train is Sacramentalism and Sacerdotalism.

-Now: I recognize the historic weight & significance assigned to Augustine of Hippo.
+Now: I recognize the historic weight and significance assigned to Augustine of Hippo.
 He was a towering intellect who made a major contribution to Christian theology.
 There’s no denying that.
-But there’s much in his work that seems to some, & I am one, that is inconsistent, even contradictory.
+But there’s much in his work that seems to some, and I am one, that is inconsistent, even contradictory.
 For instance, a moment ago I mentioned Augustine developed the hermeneutical principle of the Analogy of Faith, a rule he shatters by justifying the use of force to compel adherence to church policy by using Luke 14:23.

 Following his refutation of Donatism, Augustine turned his impressive intellectual attention to the teaching of a British monk named Pelagius.
 Pelagianism was a Christianized form of Greek stoicism.
 Pelagius said humans aren’t sinners by nature; that they’re free moral agents who become sinners by sinning and that it was possible to live without sin apart from the empowering of the Holy Spirit.
 Pelagius believed Jesus’s death atoned for sins but that humans possessed the power in themselves to live holy lives.
-Augustine’s own experience with sin proved Pelagius wrong & he argued forcefully against his ideas.
+Augustine’s own experience with sin proved Pelagius wrong and he argued forcefully against his ideas.
 Augustine said the entire human race was in Adam so that when he fell, all fell with him and sin passed to everyone.
-Sinners, Augustine argued, are not only saved by God’s grace, they’re kept by it & can only live God-honoring lives through the power of the Holy Spirit.
-He taught that God chooses only some to be saved & bestows this saving grace through the church by baptism and communion.
+Sinners, Augustine argued, are not only saved by God’s grace, but they’re also kept by it and can only live God-honoring lives through the power of the Holy Spirit.
+He taught that God chooses only some to be saved and bestows this saving grace through the church by baptism and communion.

 This is another example of Augustine’s confusing theology.
-He said only those who joined the visible church receive grace, then turned around & said salvation is a private matter between God and the individual.
+He said only those who joined the visible church receive grace, then turned around and said salvation is a private matter between God and the individual.
 It was the former idea that laid the Roman Church’s claim to being the sole agent of bestowing grace, and the later teaching that formed the Protestant Reformation’s view of salvation.
-One has to wonder what Augustine thought the unmerited favor of grace was if joining a church, being baptized & taking communion acquired it.
+One has to wonder what Augustine thought the unmerited favor of grace was if joining a church, being baptized and taking communion acquired it.

 As Augustine neared his final days, the Vandals who’d sacked Rome, crossed the Straits of Gibraltar and swept East to lay siege to Hippo.
 Two months into the siege Augustine died & a year later when the city finally fell, the Vandals entered to find everyone either dying or dead from hunger.
 Though they destroyed most of the city, out of respect for the renowned Augustine, they left his church intact.